martinbiel/StochasticPrograms.jl/docs/src/manual/data.md

 Random.seed!(1)
 ```

-More complex scenario designs are probably not implementable using [`@scenario`](@ref).
+More complex scenario designs are probably not implementable using [`@define_scenario`](@ref).
 However, it is still possible to create a custom scenario type as long as:

  - The type is a subtype of [`AbstractScenario`](@ref)
  - The type implements [`probability`](@ref)
  - The type implements [`expected`](@ref), which should return an additive zero element if given an empty array

-The restriction on `expected` is there to support taking expectations in a distributed environment.
+The restriction on [`expected`](@ref) is there to support taking expectations in a distributed environment.
 We are also free to define custom sampler objects, as long as:

  - The sampler type is a subtype of [`AbstractSampler`](@ref)
  - The sampler type implements a functor call that performs the sampling